Luminoso-256/piper/readme.md

 ## Basic Tech Notes

-- Piper uses TCP for data transfer, as TCP is reliable and battletested.
+- Piper uses TCP for data transfer, as TCP is reliable and battle-tested.
 - Piper's default port is port 60
 - Piper is Little Endian.
 To maintain simplicity, this is spec-defined, and not controllable by the server or the client.

 ## Piper Requests

 A Piper request is simple.
 Once a TCP connection with the server has been established, the target URI is then sent.
-The client then waits for a repsonse.
-Once a response is recieved, the TCP connection is closed.
+The client then waits for a response.
+Once a response is received, the TCP connection is closed.

 The request structure is detailed below: